Mavro Sachs

-Mavro Sachs (born Moritz Sachs; 1817 – 5 May 1888) was Croatian physician, the first lecturer of the University of Zagreb, founder of the forensic medicine in Croatia and the first Jew who officially became citizen of Zagreb.
+Mavro Sachs (born Moritz Sachs; 1817 – 5 May 1888) was physician from Austria-Hungary, the first lecturer of the University of Zagreb, founder of the forensic medicine in what is now Croatia and the first Jew who officially became citizen of Zagreb.

 Life and education

 Sachs was born in Jánosháza to a notable Czech Jewish family of Emanuel Sachs.
 He had a brother, Eduard.
 In 1828, Sachs and his family moved to Zagreb where he was educated.
 He attended the Medical University of Vienna from which he successfully graduated on 25 April 1846.
 He was the first Croatian Jew who has completed the university studies and who has been awarded with doctoral degree.
 Sachs was married to Graziella (née Fritz) Sachs, with whom he had a son and two daughters; Hinko, Viktorija and Matilda.
 At the time he was a close friend with the most prominent Croatians such as, Count Josip Jelačić and Roman Catholic bishop Josip Juraj Strossmayer.